|The Bamboo Garden Trimming Problem - Fun CS Theory|

 |Written by Mike James|

-What is special about it is that it is easy to state and understand and very approachable whether you are an amateur or a serious computer scientist.
+What is special about this problem it is that it is easy to state and understand and very approachable whether you are an amateur or a serious computer scientist.

-The problem, as stated in a recent paper, is:
+The problem, as stated in a paper with the title Cutting Bamboo Down to Size is:

 "You just bought a house by a lake.
 A bamboo garden grows outside the house and obstructs the beautiful view of the lake.
 To solve the problem, you also bought a robotic panda gardener which, once per day, can instantaneously trim a single bamboo.
 You have already measured the growth rate of every bamboo in the garden, and you are now faced with programming the gardener with a suitable schedule of bamboos to trim in order to keep the view as clear as possible"